Beginner

 At checkout, the merchant still gets paid in normal money like USD or EUR.
 You’re using crypto-native infrastructure on your side, without changing anything for the store.
 You’re not asking the cashier to accept SOL.
 You’re just making your crypto spendable.

 Solana cards work because they run on the same card networks the world already uses.
-If a merchant accepts Visa or Mastercard, they can usually accept a Solana card too, because to them the payment looks completely normal.
+If a merchant accepts or Mastercard, they can usually accept a Solana card too, because to them the payment looks completely normal.
 The crypto part stays quietly in the background.

 How Solana Cards Work